rwang301/COMP3900-Project/documentation/Proposal.md

   - If they do not desire to start a particular job, job seekers are also able to decline the job offer by pressing a 'decline button'.
   - Employers are able to see whether a job offer is accepted or declined.

+#### Note
+The novelty of both job seekers and employers only being able to see jobs/job applications one at a time is that it ensures that both users must respond to whether they are interested or not in what they see.
+By doing this, users will not see the same thing twice, eliminating duplicate visits.

 ## Storyboard

 ![](assets/storyboard1.png)